iwoca/fullstack-dev-test/README.md

 ## The task

-There are two features we'd like you to implement, it should take around 2 hours altogether.
+There are two features we'd like you to implement, it should take up to 3 hours altogether.

 1. At the moment sellers are unable to change their unique handle.
 They should be able to go to their seller page on the frontend (http://localhost:3000/seller/:sellerId) and update it there but it hasn't been implemented yet.